vrnetlab/vrnetlab/README.md

 container or if we should rely on setting this up on the docker host (using something similar to pipework) is not entirely clear to me.
 I'll probably work on it.

+##### Q: How does this relate to GNS3, UNetLab and VIRL?
+A: It was a long time since I used GNS3 and I have only briefly looked at UNetLab and VIRL but from what I know or can see, these are all more targeted towards interactive labbing.
+You get a pretty UI and similar whereas vrnetlab is controlled in a completely programmatic fashion which makes them good at different things. vrnetlab is superb for CI and programmatic testing where the others probably target labs run by humans.